 The public is invited to comment on any item on the agenda during discussion of that item.
 Members of the public wishing to attend the meeting that require other reasonable modifications or accommodation to facilitate such attendance should contact Beverly Krushat at 760-974-0072 or bkrushat@jbwd.com as soon as feasible before the meeting to make such request.
 Availability of agenda materials: Agenda exhibits and other writings that are disclosable public records distributed to all or a majority of the members of the Joshua Basin Water District Board of Directors in connection with a matter subject to discussion or consideration at an open meeting of the Board are available online at jbwd.com for public inspection, or in the District's office, 61750 Chollita Road, Joshua Tree, CA 92252 ("District Office").
-If such writings are distributed to members of the Board less than 72 hours prior to the meeting, they will be available at the reception desk of the District Office and on-line at jbwd.com during business hours at the same time as they are distributed to the Board members.
-Disability-related accommodations: The Joshua Basin Water District Board of Directors meeting room is wheelchair accessible.
+If such writings are distributed to members of the Board less than 72 hours prior to the meeting, they will be available at the reception desk of the District Board of Directors meeting room is wheelchair accessible.
+If you require any special disability-related accommodations: The Joshua Basin Water District Board of Directors meeting com is wheelchair accessible.
 If you require any special disability-related accommodations (e.g., access to an amplified sound system, etc.) please contact Ms. Krushat at the District Office at (760) 974-0072 during business hours at least seventy-two (72) hours prior to the scheduled meeting.
 This agenda can be obtained in alternative format upon written request to Ms. Krushat in the District Office, at least seventy-two (72) hours prior to the scheduled meeting.